wusungch/Y-Combinator-Startup-Analysis---EDA-Data-Cleaning-in-Python/README.md

 ### Actionable Insights for VCs and Startup Founders
-Based on the results of my Exploratory Data Analysis(EDA) and Tableau dashboard, I have produced some actionable insights for venture capitalists and startup founders:
+Based on the results of my Exploratory Data Analysis(EDA) and Tableau dashboard, I produced some actionable insights for venture capitalists and startup founders:

 **For Venture Capitalists:**